arthens/safe-translations/README.md

 #### 2. What options do `safetrans` and `safetranschoice` support?

-They are built on top of Symfony Translations, and they support the same options.
+They are built on top of Symfony Translations, and they support iexactly the same options.
 See [Symfony Translations](http://symfony.com/doc/current/book/translation.html)

 #### 3. How do I extract the strings from my template?